open-contracting/standard/standard/docs/en/implementation/ppp_framework.md

 ## Procurement Information

-Disclosure timing: According to milestones in the procurement process, evaluation and meeting minutes should be uploaded within 2-3 business days.
+**Disclosure timing:** According to milestones in the procurement process, evaluation and meeting minutes should be uploaded within 2-3 business days.

-This information can be disclosed in the public domain during the procurement stage.
-Disclosure in the public domain can be simultaneous with the availability of the documents to prospective bidders.
+*Note: This information can be disclosed in the public domain during the procurement stage.
+Disclosure in the public domain can be simultaneous with the availability of the documents to prospective bidders.*

 ### II.1.
 Timeline, final feasibility study, independent auditor's report

 (TODO: Clarify this section of framework)

-Dates and summary details, links to all procurement documents, final feasibility study, including land acquisition, social, environmental, and rehabilitation related information, reports of independent procurement  auditors (if any)
+*Dates and summary details, links to all procurement documents, final feasibility study, including land acquisition, social, environmental, and rehabilitation related information, reports of independent procurement  auditors (if any).*

+Key dates regarding the procurement process can be provided using the following fields in the ```tender``` section of an OCDS release:

+* The ```tenderPeriod``` field can be used to provide the period during which the tender is open for submissions, ```tenderPeriod.endDate``` should contain the closing date for tender submissions.
+* The ```enquiryPeriod```field can be used to provide the period during which enquiries may be made and answered.
+* The ```awardPeriod``` field can be used to provide the period during which an award is expected to be made.
+* The ```contractPeriod``` field can be used to provide the expected start and end dates for the contract.

+(TODO: Add guidance on processes with multiple enquiry periods [github issue](https://github.com/open-contracting/public-private-partnerships/issues/10))

+REQUIRES tender.contractPeriod extension

 ### II.2.
 RFQ documents

-USE tender.documents
+Links to RFQ documents can be provided using the ```documents``` field in the ```tender``` section of an OCDS release.
+OCDS provides a [document building block](../schema/reference/#document) for disclosure of documents.

+A value from the [document type codelist](../schema/codelists/#document-type) should be entered into the ```document/documentType``` field to identify the type of document being disclosed.

 (TODO: Include guidance on modelling related RFQ/RFP processes)

 ### II.3.
 Pre-qualification or shortlist

-USE two linked processes: RFQ and RFP - awards in the RFQ represent the shortlist/pre-qualified suppliers for the RFP process
+Where the procurement process for a PPP includes a process prior to the RFP, such as an RFQ, pre-qualification or shortlisting stage, the prior process should be modelled as a separate contracting process in OCDS to main RFP.

+Information on pre-qualified or shortlisted bidders can be provided using the ```award``` section an OCDS release about the prior process.

+(TODO: add guidance on linking related processes)

+(TODO: draft relatedProcess extension)

 ### II.4.
 RFP documents

-Use tender.documents
+Links to RFP documents can be provided using the ```documents``` field in the ```tender``` section of an OCDS release.
+OCDS provides a [document building block](../schema/reference/#document) for disclosure of documents.

+A value from the [document type codelist](../schema/codelists/#document-type) should be entered into the ```document/documentType``` field to identify the type of document being disclosed.

 ### II.5.
 Evaluation criteria: brief description with weightage